 Francessca Hall, from Hilton in Derby achieved an A in English Literature, A in Business, B in Maths and an A* in EPQ.
 In September, Francessca will start her higher apprenticeship in Rolls Royce’s Supply Chain department and will study for a degree in Leadership and Management at Nottingham Trent university.

-Two Engineering students, Sam Jones and Becky Rothwell both studied the Engineering Diploma and Maths and will start Higher apprenticeships next month.
+Two Engineering learners, Sam Jones and Becky Rothwell both studied the Engineering Diploma and Maths and will start Higher apprenticeships next month.
 Sam will work in the Design department at Aston Martin, Gaydon, Warwickshire, and Becky will work as an Undergraduate Civil Engineer as part of the structures team at WSP in Coventry.

 As well as their business links The JCB Academy has developed links with some leading universities.
-Rocester based student, George Oakden achieved the equivalent of three grade A’s, one in traditional Maths and two in Engineering.
+Rocester based learner, George Oakden achieved the equivalent of three grade A’s, one in traditional Maths and two in Engineering.